 Even when a business is losing money, it's possible for shareholders to make money if they buy a good business at the right price.
-For example, although software-as-a-service business Salesforce.com lost money for years while it grew recurring revenue, if you held shares since 2005, you'd have done very well indeed.
+For example, although Amazon.com made losses for many years after listing, if you had bought and held the shares since 1999, you would have made a fortune.
 Having said that, unprofitable companies are risky because they could potentially burn through all their cash and become distressed.

-Given this risk, we thought we'd take a look at whether Southern Silver Exploration (CVE:SSV) shareholders should be worried about its cash burn.
+So should Southern Silver Exploration (CVE:SSV) shareholders be worried about its cash burn?
 For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
 The first step is to compare its cash burn with its cash reserves, to give us its 'cash runway'.

 How Is Southern Silver Exploration's Cash Burn Changing Over Time?

 Because Southern Silver Exploration isn't currently generating revenue, we consider it an early-stage business.
-Nonetheless, we can still examine its cash burn trajectory as part of our assessment of its cash burn situation.
-Over the last year its cash burn actually increased by 2.9%, which suggests that management are increasing investment in future growth, but not too quickly.
-However, the company's true cash runway will therefore be shorter than suggested above, if spending continues to increase.
+So while we can't look to sales to understand growth, we can look at how the cash burn is changing to understand how expenditure is trending over time.
+Its cash burn positively exploded in the last year, up 260%.
+With that kind of spending growth its cash runway will shorten quickly, as it simultaneously uses its cash while increasing the burn rate.
 Southern Silver Exploration makes us a little nervous due to its lack of substantial operating revenue.
 We prefer most of the stocks on this list of stocks that analysts expect to grow.

-Can Southern Silver Exploration Raise More Cash Easily?
+How Easily Can Southern Silver Exploration Raise Cash?

 So, Should We Worry About Southern Silver Exploration's Cash Burn?